“Honey, can you give me the sunscreen?”

 Robert walked back to the little pool in the main room to get the lifeless bodies.
 They were small and light enough so he could bring them both in a single trip.
 Time had come to put an end to their lives together, even if it hurt like hell.

 “Boys, I’m sorry.
 Your mom and I are getting a divorce.”
-He pushed the first boy through the tiny door without a problem.
+He had no problem pushing the first boy through the tiny door.
 “We can’t live together anymore.
-But don’t cry, mommy will take real good care of you, I know she will.”
+No need to cry, buddy.
+Mommy will take real good care of you, I know she will.”
 The second boy followed just as easily.
 “She’s the one who loves you the most and all I want is for her to be happy.”

 Later, under the cover of night, he’ll go hunt for his next wife.
 Then he’ll bring her back to their home so they can build a new life together.